jmcnamara/rust_xlsxwriter/examples/Readme.md

   This example shows the majority of the properties that can applied to sparklines.

+* `app_table_of_contents.rs` - This is an example of creating a "Table of Contents" worksheet with links to other worksheets in the workbook.

 * `app_tables.rs` - Example of how to add tables to a worksheet using the `rust_xlsxwriter` library.
 Tables in Excel are used to group rows and columns of data into a single structure that can be referenced in a